MikeJohnPage/newsrivr/README.md

-If you would not like newsrivr to alter your `.Renviron` file, you can use the `store_creds_temp()` which just makes the credentials available for the current R session only:
+If you would not like newsrivr to alter your `.Renviron` file, you can use the `store_creds_temp()` which just makes the credentials available for the current R session only (note, you will have to do this at every session):

 ``` r
 # you will be prompted for your credentials